Dave Borgonzi: Tampa Bay Buccaneers

 From 2014 to 2017 Borgonzi worked as an assistant for the Buccaneers.

 Indianapolis Colts

 Dave was hired as the Colts linebackers coach in 2018.
 He missed week 15 of the 2020 season due to COVID-19.

 Chicago Bears

 On February 2, 2022, Borgonzi was hired by the Chicago Bears as their linebackers coach, following new Head Coach Matt Eberflus from the Indianapolis Colts.

 Dallas Cowboys (second stint)

 On January 29, 2025, the Dallas Cowboys announced Borgonzi as their linebackers coach.
+On January 27, 2026, Borgonzi was fired by the Cowboys.

+Tennessee Titans

+On February 11, 2026, the Tennessee Titans announced Borgonzi was joining the team as a linebackers coach.

 Personal life

 Borgonzi's brother, Mike, is the general manager of the Tennessee Titans.

 Borgonzi and his wife Alyssa have a daughter, Gianna, and a son, James.